michaelnisi/hattr/README.md

 # hattr - parse HTML

-The **hattr** package provides a simple HTML parser to efficiently transform HTML into attributed strings.
+The **hattr** package provides a simple HTML parser to efficiently transform HTML into attributed strings for iOS.

 ## Goals

-- No dependencies
+- No dependencies, except for UIKit
 - Offloadable from main thread
-- Keeping it simple
+- Keeping it simple, stupid

 ## Example